Live exports of livestock to be banned under planned new law

 “We welcome the Government choosing to recognise the widespread public and cross-party support by including a Bill to ban live exports during this parliamentary session and hope we will see swift progress on this issue, which is long over-due.”

-While animal welfare groups welcomed the proposed ban on live exports, there will be concerns at the absence of measures to outlaw the importation of hunting trophies in the King’s Speech.
+While animal welfare groups welcomed the proposed ban on live exports, there were concerns at the absence of measures to outlaw the importation of hunting trophies in the King’s Speech.

 The Tory manifesto in 2019 pledged to ban imports from trophy hunting of endangered animals but backbench legislation aimed at implementing this was effectively talked out in the House of Lords.